jacmoe/jacmoe.github.io/content/posts/emacs-my-hotel-california-of-creative-writing.md

 ### Doom-Emacs {#doom-emacs}

-[Doom-Emacs](https://github.com/hlissner/doom-emacs) is a minimalistic modern Emacs distribution that is light and fast.
+[Doom-Emacs](https://github.com/hlissner/doom-emacs) is a minimalist modern Emacs distribution that is light and fast.

 ## Org-mode {#org-mode}